-This provision has been in the New York State Tax Law for decades.
-However, it could not be enforced due to the United States Supreme Court’s ruling in Quill Corp. v.
-North Dakota [504 U.S. 298 (1992)].
-This ruling generally provided that a business must have some physical presence in a state for that state to require the business to collect its sales tax.
+Since the 1980s, the Tax Law has defined a "vendor" to include persons who "regularly or systematically solicit business in New York State by any means and by reason thereof make taxable sales of tangible personal property to persons in the state."
+However, that provision could not be enforced due to the United States Supreme Court’s ruling in Quill Corp. v.
+North Dakota [504 U.S. 298 (1992)] which generally provided that a business must have some physical presence in a state for that state to require the business to collect its sales tax.
 The decision in South Dakota v.
 Wayfair [138 S. Ct.
 2080 (2018)] eliminated this physical presence test, so this longstanding provision in the Tax Law automatically became operative and enforceable.

 What is the effective date of this law?